Yacht Charter and Boat Rentals in Komolac

 Just offshore from the mouth of the Rijeka Dubrovačka is the Elafiti Islands (Elaphiti Islands).
 Three are populated including the largest of the six, Sipan Island.
 Unlike the other two populated islands there is a road - and a bus service - that serves the two villages.
-Exploring the island you will find holiday retreats built by the Dubrovnik elite during the height of the Ragusan Empire.
+Exploring the island you will find vacation retreats built by the Dubrovnik elite during the height of the Ragusan Empire.

 Heading north from the Elafiti Islands you will encounter the simply stunning island of Mljet and its national park - a true jewel of the Adriatic Sea with a Benedictine monastery on a small island in a lake to explore.

 Many Komolac yacht charters are one way trips from Dubrovnik to either Split or Trogir.
 Though it is possible to do a loop in seven days you can do shorter sea-legs and more time ashore on a run north, perhaps taking time to explore the Dalmatian Archipelago or imbibe at the party island of Hvar as you head onto your destination.
-Whether on a bareboatcharter or a skippered yacht charter it is ultimately down to you.
+Whether on a bareboatcharter or a captained yacht charter it is ultimately down to you.

 How To Get To Komolac